-The RDCS was funded in 2010 by the National Institute for Social Care and Health Research (NISCHR), part of the Welsh Assembly Government to support NHS professionals in developing research projects for public benefit and NHS users within Wales.
+The RDCS was funded in 2010 by the Division for Social Care and Health Research (DSCHR), part of the Welsh Assembly Government to support NHS professionals in developing research projects for public benefit and NHS users within Wales.

 The service is hosted by the South East Wales Trials Unit (SEWTU) based at Cardiff University with specific support relating to health economics provided in conjunction with the Health Economics & Policy Research Unit (HEPRU) based at the University of South Wales.

-Our partner organisations are Cardiff and Vale University HB, Cwm Taf HB, Aneurin Bevan HB and Powys Teaching HB.
+Our partner organisations are Cardiff and Vale University HB, Cwm Taf UHB, Aneurin Bevan UHB, Velindre and Public Health Wales.

 The aims of the service are:

 - to support the development of a research and evaluation culture within partner organisations

 - to support the development of a research methods training strategy for partner organisations